Composting Made Simple: Easy Ways to Build Better Garden Soil

 Compost and Mulch: Better Together

 Compost and mulch serve different purposes.
+Compost improves the soil itself.

 Mulch helps conserve moisture, suppress weeds, and moderate soil temperatures.

+Many gardeners spread compost first and then apply mulch over the top for maximum benefit.
 The combination creates healthier soil, reduces watering needs, and helps gardens make better use of every inch of rainfall.

 The Bottom Line